Fire and rescue services

 More information:

-You can't drive a vehicle or ride a motorbike with an Australian driver's licence or International Driving Permit (IDP) in Mongolia.
+You can't drive a vehicle or ride a motorbike with an Australian driver's licence or an International Driving Permit (IDP) issued under the 1949 United Nations Convention on International Road Traffic in Mongolia.
+Mongolia only accepts IDPs issued under the 1968 Vienna Convention on Road Traffic.

 For short visits, use taxis or hire a car with a driver.